bcgov/MoH-SAT/docs/development/cicd.md

 ```
 When finished, a new package version ID for the new build is inserted in sfdx-project.json.
 Commit and push the sfdx-project.json to the remote branch.

-## Package installation
+## Deployment
-_These steps comprise all tasks and CLI commands needed to perform a deployment from source control to a sandbox (or production)_
+_These steps comprise all tasks and CLI commands needed to perform a deployment from source control to a sandbox (or production)._

-Run any manual pre-install steps.
+Perform any manual pre-deployment tasks necessary.

 Deploy package dependencies in source control.
 ```